 Response:

-We do not think in this step it is clarifying to introduce charts with different time scales.
+We do not think that in this step the introduction of generating charts with different time scales needs to be clarified.
 We think that at this point it is better to keep the entire time series for the calculations of the Long Term Change Map in order to see the general approach.
-And to show later (section 6.2) that the “partial LPD indicators” might help to understand the dynamics of land productivity within the observation period.
-Then, it is up to the user to calculate also the Long Term Change Map for different time windows.
+We show later (section 6.2) that the “partial LPD indicators” might help to understand the dynamics of land productivity within the observation period.
+Then, it is up to the user to calculate also the Long Term Change Map for different time windows as they see fit.
 We mention this now in L598-599.

 4. The overall structure of the article is slightly scattered, so it is recommended to adjust (4, 5 and 6).